Codecademy/docs/content/python/concepts/strings/terms/maketrans/maketrans.md

   - 'paths/computer-science'
 ---

-he **`maketrans()`** method is used for creating a translation table that can be used to perform character replacements or translations in strings.
+The **`maketrans()`** method is used for creating a translation table that can be used to perform character replacements or translations in strings.
 This method is particularly useful when there is a need to replace specific characters or substrings with other characters, or to remove certain characters from a string.

 ## Syntax